-There still are many temples and shrines all over the country, but the roles they play in people’s daily lives are far less significant compared to the pre-modern generation.
+There still are many temples and shrines all over the country, but the roles they play in people’s daily lives are far less significant compared to the pre-modern ages.

-From very early years of Japan’s recorded history, people believed in the concept that every thing, regardless of a living thing or a non-living object, has a spirit or a soul.
+From very early years of Japan’s recorded history, people believed in the concept that every being, whether alive or inanimate, had a spirit.
 They also believed that there were myriad of gods residing in mountains, winds, oceans, soils, fires and many other natural entities.
-They thanked them in times of peace, feared them at times of turmoil and disasters, and worshiped them in their daily lives, hoping that they remain remote from potential misfortunes and tragedies.
+They thanked them in times of peace, feared them at times of turmoil and disasters, and worshipped them in their daily lives, hoping that they remain remote from potential misfortunes and tragedies.

 I, like many other Japanese people today, stay humble and pay great respect to nature in Japan, and I take photos and create works of art in order to pay tribute.

-I sense the presence of sprits, souls, and nature gods more strongly as I grow older, and my desire to depict them is becoming more intense.
+I sense the presence of sprits, souls, and nature gods more strongly as I age, and my desire to depict them is becoming more intense.